The Highly-Inclusive 'Ancient Brits' And 'Anglo Saxons' Of England... And the Highly Exclusive 'Scots'...

 'One Scotland' - but you have to be a Scot - not British, or English, or Bulgarian or...

-'But how were they driven out?'
+'But how were the were the Ancient British driven out by the Anglo Saxons in England?'
 I frowned.
 'There was no technology to practise warfare on that scale - or genocide.
 The Anglo Saxons' boats would have been pretty small.
 They were not arriving here in their thousands, wave upon wave, all at the same time.'

 My history teacher sighed.
 'Well, that's what the historians say...' he said.
 And that was it.